Thanks for printing! Don't forget to come back to MUST Ministries for fresh articles!

 Q: What types of items do you accept?

-- We accept food (unopened, wrapped) clothing and shoes (clean & gently used) dishes, new undergarments, toiletry items, blankets, towels, linens, books, back to school supplies, new unwrapped toys for our Toy Shop, appliances (working) and small household items.
+- We accept unexpired food (unopened, wrapped) clothing and shoes (clean & gently used) housewares, dishes, new undergarments, new socks, toiletry items, cleaning supplies, feminine hygiene products, blankets, towels, linens, books, back to school supplies, new unwrapped toys for our Toy Shop, appliances (working), sports equipment and small household items.

 Q: Do you accept home-made food products?